 Heritage Line is a consummate collector of classic river vessels.
 We design our ships to emulate the glories of a by-gone era in the areas we sail.
 Each is unique in its décor and setting.
 Each detail is painstakingly crafted to remake history.
 Authenticity, tradition, art and exploration are the heart of our business.

-Our first purpose-built ship on the Mekong, the Jayavarman was inspired by a French-Colonial cruise liner.
-It charms guests with it’s romantic, pastel coloured cabins and quaint wooden bar.
+Considered the father of our ship fleet on the Mekong, the Jayavarman was inspired by a French-Colonial cruise liner.
+It charms guests with its artful ambience, pastel coloured cabins and quaint wooden bar.
 It has intricate woodcarvings, Khmer bas-reliefs and Vietnamese lacquer paintings resembling a floating art gallery.

 The Jahan is Heritage Line’s most romantic cruise liner.
 It evokes the opulent vessels of British India and no expense has been spared in the interior and exterior decorations, which showcase the talents of local woodworkers, weavers and artists in Vietnam and Cambodia.

-The Anawrahta which sails the Ayeyarwady in Myanmar is the latest addition to the Heritage collection.
-Built to resemble a British-Colonial paddle-steamer, the ship features three spacious decks and 23 all-balconied cabins and spacious suites.
-With its gleaming white rails, polished lacquer and intricately carved woodwork, the Anawrahta takes guests to an era of bygone elegance in sailing.
+Anawrahta sails the Ayeyarwady and Chindwin Rivers in Myanmar and is built to resemble a British-Colonial paddle-steamer.
+The vessel features four spacious decks and 23 cabins and spacious suites, all with a private balcony.
+With its gleaming white rails, polished lacquer and intricately carved woodwork, the Anawrahta takes guests to an era of bygone elegance.

 Heritage Line’s latest ship, Anouvong, is the first boutique cruiser with luxury accommodations on the lesser-travelled stretch of the Mekong River in Laos.
 While meandering along one of the world’s most spectacular waterways, this majestic vessel boasts traditional Laotian artistry paired with French-colonial elegance among its 10 onboard staterooms and suites.